- 1What Is Colestipol?

 Colestipol is a drug used to lower cholesterol that is not absorbed from the intestine into the body.
-It is used together with dietary modifications for treating high blood cholesterol levels.
-The other less common uses include the treatment of diarrhea due to increased bile acids.
-The drug can be used for the treatment of itching associated with the accumulation of bile acids in partial obstruction of the bile duct.
+It is used together with dietary modifications to treat high blood cholesterol levels.
+Less common uses include treating diarrhea due to increased bile acids and treating itching associated with the accumulation of bile acids in partial obstruction of the bile duct.

 Colestipol tablets and granules are taken by mouth before meals.
 The tablets may be taken with food.
 All the other medicines should be taken one hour before or four hours after taking Colestipol.
 The granules should be mixed with water to avoid accidental inhalation.
 Colestipol should not be taken more or less than prescribed by the doctor.